Associate Professor of Voice and Vocal Pedagogy

 - DMA, Cleveland Institute of Music

-In fall of 2018, she performed with Mississippi Opera in their review of the music of Gilbert & Sullivan.
+In 2018, she performed with Mississippi Opera in their review of the music of Gilbert & Sullivan.
 With the Duke Symphony Orchestra, she has sung Despina in Così fan tutte, Gretel in Hansel and Gretel, Barbarina in Le nozze di Figaro, and Sophie in excerpts from Richard Strauss’s Der Rosenkavalier.
 For Opera Birmingham, she sang the Erste Knabe in Die Zauberflöte and the title role in over 30 performances of Barab’s Little Red Riding Hood.
 She toured northeast Ohio with Lyric Opera Cleveland’s Overtures and with Cleveland Opera as Adina in The Elixir of Love.
 In Florida, she was soprano soloist in Mozart’s Requiem with the Master Chorale of South Florida, Mahler’s Fourth Symphony with the Frost Symphony Orchestra, and Brahms’s Liebeslieder Waltzes for Miami’s Mainly Mozart Festival.

 A graduate of Birmingham-Southern College, she earned a master’s degree at the University of Akron, and her Doctor of Musical Arts degree at the Cleveland Institute of Music under the guidance of Mary Schiller.
 At Vanderbilt University, she was a 2013 member of the prestigious National Association of Teachers of Singing internship program where she worked under master teacher Kenneth Bozeman.
 Dr. Williams joined the University of Alabama faculty in 2012 and received tenure and promotion to Associate Professor in 2019.
 Prior to her position at the University of Alabama, Dr. Williams was a member of the voice faculty at the University of Miami’s Frost School of Music.
 In the summer of 2018, she was a faculty artist for the Bassi Brugnatelli International Conducting and Singing Symposium in Robbiate, Italy.
 She is active in the Alabama Chapter of the National Association of Teachers of Singing where she serves as Membership Chair, and serves as Alabama Governor for the National Opera Association.
 In addition to teaching applied voice at UA, she teaches the voice pedagogy courses, oversees the UA Voice Lab, serves on the UA School of Music’s IDEA (Inclusion, Diversity, Equity, Access) Committee, is Associate Director of Opera, and is co-Coordinator of the voice area.